 Dr. Ward will evaluate your nose and talk to you about your desired results.
 He will give you honest and realistic expectations and inform you of any potential risks involved.
-These risks can vary based on each individual person so it is important to be honest and up front during your consultation.
-Common risks associated with rhinoplasty or any nasal surgery include bleeding, infection, swelling, scarring, septal perforation (hole in the septum of the nose), poor cosmetic result, saddle nose deformity, difficulty breathing, bruising, temporary tooth numbness, amongst others.
-Our aim is to decrease the probability of each of these complications from happening and will do whatever we can to prevent them from happening.
+These risks can vary based on each individual person, so it is important to be honest and upfront during your consultation.
+Common risks associated with rhinoplasty or any nasal surgery include bleeding, infection, swelling, scarring, septal perforation (hole in the septum of the nose), poor cosmetic result, saddle nose deformity, difficulty breathing, bruising, and temporary tooth numbness, amongst others.
+Our aim is to decrease the probability of each of these complications from happening, and we will do whatever we can to prevent them from happening.

 Follow up after rhinoplasty is important and you will be seeing Dr. Ward frequently following the procedure.
 This is to help ensure that you are healing properly and that you are happy with your results.
-We are committed to making sure you heal properly and that you are happy with the result.
-If you are not happy, we WANT TO KNOW!
+If you are not happy, we want to know!
 It can take 18 months before you are fully healed and see the final result, and we will monitor you carefully during this period to ensure proper healing.

 There is not a “set” procedure for rhinoplasty; different patients require different degrees of change.
 Because of that variability, there isn’t a set cost for nose surgery.
 The only way to get a firm idea of the cost of a possible procedure would be to schedule a consultation with Dr. Ward.
 During that consultation, the two of you can discuss the goals of a potential procedure and Dr. Ward can then have a better idea of what would be involved with your surgery, and give you an idea of the cost of the procedure.

-Rhinoplasty is a procedure that usually lasts 90 minutes to 3-4 hours, depending on the complexity of the case.
+Rhinoplasty is a procedure that usually lasts between 90 minutes and 3-4 hours, depending on the complexity of the case.
 It is performed on an outpatient basis, meaning that you are not admitted to the hospital after the procedure.
 The incisions vary depending on what needs to be done, but usually involves a small incision on the columella of the nose (the soft tissue between the nostrils) as well as small incisions inside the nose.
-These incisions are closed with a dissolving suture and the incisions heal remarkably well with little to no scar.
+These incisions are closed with a dissolving suture and the incisions heal remarkably well, with little to no scar.
 At the conclusion of the procedure, a splint is usually placed over the nose and splints are usually also placed in the nose to help provide support as the nose heals.
 The splints are usually removed 6-10 days after the procedure.